dragen1860/MAML-Pytorch/README.md

 ## Howto
 run `python omniglot_train.py`, the program will download `omniglot` dataset automatically.

-decrease the value of `meta_batchsz` to fit your GPU memory capacity.
+decrease the value of `args.task_num` to fit your GPU memory capacity.

 # Refer to this Rep.